-When launching a web site, security is very important to consider.
+When launching a web site, security is a very important aspect to consider.
 Getting hacked is the last thing you want.
-Is WordPress a secure system?
-Is it possible to effectively eliminate all risks?
+Is WordPress safe?
+Can we really eliminate risks?

-In fact, it is impossible to eliminate the risk completely.
+In fact, completely eliminating risk is impossible.
 Whoever tells you otherwise is wrong.
-Risks cannot be reduced to zero because there are too many factors involved.
+There are far too many variables in the equation to say that risks can be reduced to zero.
 However, there are many ways to minimize them.

-To many this may seem like a small threat, but in fact it has never been greater.
+To many, the threat may seem small, but in fact it has never been greater.
 Twenty years ago, hackers were targeting institutions such as government agencies and large corporations in an effort to cast them in a bad light.
-Now, a site can be compromised for months before you even know it happened.
+Now, a website could be compromised for months before you’d even know about it.

 Despite popular belief, being an independent worker or a big corporation has very little influence on the chances of being hacked.
 There are many reasons to hack a site and that’s why in fact, EVERYONE IS A TARGET!

 Theft of information is the main reason why large companies are hacked.
 However, the theft of resources now means that everyone can be a victim.
-What is resource theft?
+But what is resource theft?

-In addition there is also the possibility of using your site for “SEO Spam” (or Spamdexing) which consists of modifying the structure of the page of your site in order to make references to other sites.
+To this is also added the fact of using your site to do “SEO Spam” (or spamdexing) which consists in coming to modify the structure of the page of your website in order to make references to other sites.
 The purpose of this is to try to increase the rank of another site’s page in search engines via your website.
 Consequently, your website will be discredited and your SEO ranking in search engines will drop drastically.
 All this, of course, can be done without any visual change on your site.

-How to reduce the risk of being hacked?
+How to reduce the chances of being hacked?

 The paradox is that the solution is both simple and complex While the steps to follow are simple, their implementation may not be as straightforward since you may not have all the access needed to achieve your goals depending on the type of hosting you are using.